 Does turmeric help with inflammation of diabetes; yes, it certainly does.

 Parkinson's disease is a pernicious illness affecting nearly 2% of older folk causing tremors, difficulties with standing and walking, and cognitive defects.
 Along with Alzheimer's it belongs to a group of conditions collectively known as neurodegenerative.
 Does turmeric help?

-Specific cells in a nucleus of the brain known as the Substantia Nigra, and in the lining of the colon, now being called the "second brain", are destroyed by certain unknown toxins causing a depletion of dopamine.
+Specific cells in a nucleus known as the Substantia Nigra, and in the lining of the colon, now being called the "second-brain", are destroyed by certain unknown toxins causing a depletion of dopamine.
 Medical treatment is directed at replacing this neurotransmitter; in the early stages there is symptomatic relief but long term the relentless progress of the motor and intellectual disability continues.

 Scientists reporting in Curr Pharm Des report that there are several studies showing that curcumin, because of its ability to cross the blood-brain barrier, and gain direct access to those cells that synthesise dopamine, does have neuroprotective properties.